rshk/flask-sqlalchemy-core/README.rst

 Flask / SQLAlchemy Core
 #######################

+SQLAlchemy Core integration for Flask application.

-Provides integration for using SQLAlchemy Core in a Flask application.
+Provides an easy way for setting up and using SQLAlchemy Core in Flask (or Werkzeug-based, really) applications.

-Most importantly, it provides a mechanism for sharing the same connection across nested functions (in the same thread / greenlet).
+The main benefit of using this package over plain SQLAlchemy is the ability of sharing the current connection in a context-local "global" object.

+This allows creating nested transactions without having to explicitly pass the connection object across functions.

-This allows for cleaner nested transactions, and also reduces test run time by wrapping each test function run in a transaction which will be rolled back at the end, removing the need to fully recreate the whole database schema over and over.
+This in turn enables running test functions inside a transaction, which will be rolled back on test teardown, greatly reducing test run time, by removing the need of continuously dropping and re-creating the whole database schema for each test function run.

 Usage